cf1048596/tailscale_collab_ssh/README.md

 Created this so I could have a terminal on a google collab machine even on the free tier.<br>
 Yes, the inherent downside is that the machine will cease after however so long/compute used even if you use the same notebook.

-Simply invoke the script in a google collab cell like.
+Simply invoke the script in a collab cell like the following:

 ```console
 $ !cd /path/to/directory && python start.py install